 Bring a large pot of water to a boil.
 Once boiling, add kosher salt until it "tastes like the sea."
 Add pasta.

-Step 2: Make the gorgonzola sauce
+Step 2: Make the gorgonzola pasta cream sauce

 Once the pasta has been cooking for about 8 minutes, melt the butter in a large non-stick skillet over medium-low heat, then add the cream.

 Add 6 ounces of the gorgonzola to the pan and stir gently until melted.
-Don't let the heat get too high, you don't want to scorch the cream.

 Step 3: Add the pasta to the sauce